massalabs/massa-docs/web3-dev/smart-contracts/autonomous-sc.rst

     export function get_name(_args: string): string {return Storage.get("name");}

-  for instance here we declare into the cat smart contract a callable function named "get_name" that will return a string with the value of the key "name".

-  Thus, any smart contract will be able to get the name of the cat using a call() function :
+  Any smart contract will be able to get the name of the cat using a `call()` function:

   .. code-block:: typescript